vieiro/gha-macos-resolve-hostname/README.md

 ## Update 2024-08-21

 Github claims that this is now solved.
 Let's try by adding a new commit to master and running GHA actions again...

+## Update 2024-08-26

+It seems the new Github builder images with a fix have been now deployed.
+Let's test them with a new commit & build.